stefanoborini/book-the-software-company/02-agile-development.md

   promptly as a dependency before it escalates further.
 The longer is the delay, the more painful will be the extraction, up to the point that no extraction will be possible.

+every user story starts with 3 points, base overall task. nothing specific. no points: only easy/medium/hard change tasks as things go on.

+sistema a catena di montaggio non funziona.
+Dovresti portare una feature da prototype a deployment, senza interruzioni.

+bad decisions are there to stay.
+Nobody will refactor them.
+Some trivial stuff gets copied around again and again. the design piles up layer upon layer of bad decisions. we create our own problems, and solve them with other problems. tragedy of the commons